Certain weather conditions could delay or postpone your survey. See below on how the weather will affect your project and equipment.

 Rain:

-The instrument and the electrodes are weatherproof, meaning that they can be out in light rain.
-Be careful to keep any moisture away from the pins/holes at connection points.
-Do not submerge any meters.
+The instrument and the electrodes are weatherproof, meaning that they can be out in light rain when closed.
+Conducting surveys in rain is not advised.
+Do not submerge any connectors or meters.
+Never submerge cables that are not designed for marine use.
 Consult with your AGI representative first if you plan on submerging cables.

 High Humidity: